 Sierra Nevada Academy Charter School's (SNACS) Emergency Operations Plan (EOP) is to identify and respond to incidents by outlining the responsibilities and duties of the school in the event of any emergencies.
 SNACS works with liaison sponsored entity, the Sierra Nevada Academy Charter School (SNACS) (WCSD), local emergency responses agencies (Reno Police Department, Washoe County Sheriff's Office, Children's Protective Services, Fire Department), and the Nevada Department of Education (NV DOE) to provide an environment safe and secure for all students, families, staff, volunteers, and persons present while on the campuses.
-This up-todate plan is created in conjunction with the appropriately identified Nevada Revised Statutes (NRS), Nevada Administrative Code (NAC) and all Policies, Regulations, and Procedures as required by the WCSD.
+This up-to-date plan is created in conjunction with the appropriately identified Nevada Revised Statutes (NRS), Nevada Administrative Code (NAC) and all Policies, Regulations, and Procedures as required by the WCSD.

-Presently SNACS serves students (approximately 350) in grades Kindergarten through Fifth (Stead campus-13880 Stead Boulevard Reno, Nevada 89506) and Sixth through Tenth (Fox campus- 5600 Fox Avenue Reno, Nevada 89506).
-Regular school hours are: 8:00am-2:45pm (Stead) and 8:15am-3:00pm (Fox).
-Early release days (professional development / parent-teacher conferences) are 11:00am (Stead) and 11:15am (Fox).
+Presently SNACS serves students (approximately 350) in grades Kindergarten through Eighth Grade at the Fox campus- 5600 Fox Avenue Reno, Nevada 89506.
+Regular school hours are: 8:00am-3:00pm.
+Early release days (professional development / parent-teacher conferences) are 11:15am.
 School days are approved on an annual basis, as deemed appropriate by the Nevada Department of Education.
 A full list of calendar dates is posted on the SNACS website (www.snacs.org).
 This plan is to provide a full detailed analysis of all emergency plans for both campuses.

 This plan will educate staff, students, and volunteers on their roles and responsibilities before, during, and after an emergency incident.
 These guidelines and procedures will address existing and potential student and school incidents.
 The plan and the functional and threat/hazard-specific annexes outline an organized, systematic method to address threats, hazards, and vulnerabilities before, during, and after an incident.
-Annual training is be provided to faculty and staff each school year to assess the seriousness of incidents and respond according to these established procedures and guidelines.
+Annual training is provided to faculty and staff each school year to assess the seriousness of incidents and respond according to these established procedures and guidelines.
 This school conducts monthly crisis response drills throughout the school year according to the requirements of the WCSD and NV DOE.